Michael-Matta1/zsh-shift-select/README.md

 This plugin brings familiar text selection behavior to your Zsh command line.
 Select text using **Shift + Arrow keys** just like you would in any GUI text editor, then type to replace, or copy/cut to clipboard.

+> **Ready to Use:** The plugin works out of the box with its default options once installed.
+You may need to restart your terminal or reload your `.zshrc` file (`source ~/.zshrc`) for the changes to take effect.
+If you want to customize the plugin's behavior (clipboard integration, mouse replacement, key bindings), you can use the [Configuration Wizard](#configuration-wizard) by running `zselect conf`.

 ### Key Design Principles

 -   **Non-invasive**: Does not override any existing widgets